iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.2-0.9.3.md

 ```

 __WARNING__: with old iRedMail release, Roundcube directory is
-`/usr/share/apache2/roundcubemail`, please use the correct one on your server.
+`/usr/share/apache2/roundcubemail`, please make sure you're using the correct
+one on your server.

 * FreeBSD: